 Cash Converters operates retail stores that buy and sell unwanted goods.
 It’s a convenient way for you to sell your items.
 Visit the Cash Converters website to see what items they want to buy and their locations in Singapore.

-Sell your used items to the karang guni men or to the “Collectors and Traders for Multiple Waste Streams, Electrical Items, Furniture and Clothing” listed in this NEA website.
+Sell your used items to the karang guni men or to the “Collectors and Traders for Multiple Waste Streams, Electrical Items, Furniture and Clothing” listed in the NEA website.

 2. Sell Online